openstreetmap/stateofthemap-2022/calls/general.md

 Sometimes we will make some changes or have suggestions:

 * We might ask if several speakers can merge their talks.
-* We might also ask if a change of format would be possible (for example we might suggest the lightning talk format instead of talk when we find it is not enough content for a complete talk, but an interesting subject).
+* We might also ask if a change of format would be possible (for example we might suggest the lightning talk format instead of a regular talk when we find it is not enough content for a complete talk, but an interesting subject).

 <h2 id="language">Language</h2>

 The conference language of State of the Map is English.
 All presentations shall be held in English.
 It is an important aspect of the conference that participants can interact with the speakers for questions and discussions.
-Non-English speaking participants are welcome to meet in Bird of Feather sessions (BoF).
+Non-English speaking participants are welcome to meet in the Birds of a Feather sessions.

 <h2 id="publication">Publication</h2>